ntoda03/cycleassembler/README.md

     - Some basic stats on reads, generally not interesting
 * assembled_contigs
     - A fasta file containing the sequences assembled by the program
+* assembled_contigs_orientation
+    - A fasta file containing the sequences assembled with the orientation changed to match the reference
 * exons
     - Optional sequences extracted that match the provided exon sequences
 * exon_clusters